 - They come together in less than 20 minutes

 - Great for entertaining

-- Recipe can easily be double to serve more people
+- The recipe can easily be doubled to serve more people

 - Of course, they taste delicious!